yogeshluhar/whatsapp-clone/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-This WhatsApp clone, built with Flutter, features a design similar to the original app but lacks essential functionalities like end-to-end encryption, group calls, and real-time messaging.
-It offers basic chat and media sharing features but does not support voice or video calls.